lbylnxgek/100DaysOfCode-Python-Pro-2023/README.md

 * [Solution: Random password generator](/Day-005/.)

 ### Day 006 - Beginner - Python functions & Karel (really Reeborg) the robot
-* **NOTE: The project code does not currently work for the sample problem worlds, work is ongoing.
 * [Coding challenge work and solution: Reeborg's maze](/Day-006/.)
 * **Note: My solution (reeborgs-world-maze-redux.py) works for all three problem samples and was 25/25 on random worlds.
 That said I do not know if it would